Claims of Plant Shutdowns

 The electric grid operator for most of Texas is the Electric Reliability Council of Texas (ERCOT).
 On September 1, 2011, it released a report claiming that the CSAPR could jeopardize its ability to meet electric demand, and cause blackouts.
 However, it did not provide several details needed to verify the claim.
 There is no unit-specific information to support its estimate that 1,200-6,000 megawatts (MW) of reduced capacity would be a direct result of CSAPR compliance.
 ERCOT said its estimates were based on the compliance plans of utilities and generation companies that would be subject to the CSAPR.

-Also in September 2011, Luminant announced it will have to idle two of its coal-fired units and close its lignite coal mine in order to comply — a plan that would result in the loss of approximately 500 jobs.
+Also in September 2011, Luminant announced that it intended to idle two of its coal-fired units and close its lignite coal mine in order to comply — a plan that would result in the loss of approximately 500 jobs.
 Given the lack of information in the ERCOT report, one can only surmise that Luminant’s plan helped to form the basis of ERCOT’s estimate.

 In the course of our discussions, EPA has offered to make technical adjustments, based on technical information you have recently provided, that will give Texas and Luminant thousands of additional tons of pollution allowances to reduce required emissions reductions.Another issue with ERCOT’s report is that it failed to consider potential new capacity additions that would counteract coal capacity reductions if they occur.
 An analysis by the Environmental Defense Fund showed that new capacity additions would far offset the proposed mothballing of select coal plants.